Real tennis: Service

-Served from the center of the court, often around last gallery, the bobble is played with no spin and hit softly at around hip height.
+Served from the centre of the court, often around last gallery, the bobble is played with no spin and hit softly at around hip height.
 It should bounce or roll several times on the service penthouse but not the service wall, forming an arc and falling close to the grille wall with as little forward momentum as possible.
 Often served as a second serve, it is often the first serve learnt by beginners.